United Nations Advocacy

 Mercy Global Action is members of the following coalitions and partnerships:

-• NGO Committee on Migration: The mission of the NGO Committee on Migration (CoM) is to encourage the protection and promotion of migrants’ human rights in accordance with the United Nations Charter.
-Cecilie Kern, MGA’s Global Policy and Research Advocate, is currently Vice Chair of the Executive Committee of the Committee on Migration.
+• NGO Committee on Migration: The mission of the NGO Committee on Migration is to encourage the protection and promotion of the human rights of people on the move (migrants, refugees, asylum-seekers, internally-displaced persons, trafficked persons, stateless persons, etc.) in accordance with the United Nations Charter.
+Cecilie Kern, MGA’s Global Policy and Research Advocate, is currently Chair of the Executive Committee of the Committee on Migration.

-• Committee to Stop Trafficking In Persons: Mercy Global Action at the UN is a member of the NGO Committee to Stop Trafficking in Persons.
-The NGO CSTIP is committed to the prevention and eradication of human trafficking in all its forms through advocacy and education.
+• Committee to Stop Trafficking In Persons: The NGO Committee to Stop Trafficking in Persons is committed to the prevention and eradication of human trafficking in all its forms through advocacy and education.
 The Committee recognizes trafficking in persons as a violation of human rights and advocates for policy and action plans to address all aspects of human trafficking.

-• Mining Working Group: The Mining Working Group (MWG) is a 30 member NGO coalition.
-In partnership with its members and affected local communities, it advocates at and through the United Nations for human and environmental rights as related to extractive industries.
-The MWG addresses unjust and unsustainable extractive practices and policies through the lens of the rights of local communities and indigenous peoples and Earth’s carrying capacity.
+• Mining Working Group: The Mining Working Group advocates at and through the United Nations for human and environmental rights as related to extractive industries, in partnership with its members and affected local communities.
+The Mining Working Group addresses unjust and unsustainable extractive practices and policies through the lens of the rights of local communities and indigenous peoples and Earth’s carrying capacity.